 The world’s longest standing field school for Cultural Anthropology and Humanities Location: Gozo, Malta, Europe June 5 - June 24 | July 2 - July 21 | July 29 - August 17

 Today, Maltese people also speak English.
-This facilitates our work, as foreign researchers.
+This facilitates access to the field for foreign researchers.
 Possible topics for field research abound, especially within anthropology of food, tourism, gender, architecture, and religion.

 The program offers both budding anthropologists and more advanced scholars a valuable opportunity to study the peoples of an island with 7,000 years of history.

 The Malta Summer School international faculty and staff help connect students and locals.
-They facilitate and monitor the progress of each project, and also guide interested participants through the process of peer-reviewed publishing the results of their research.
+They facilitate and monitor the progress of each project, and also guide interested participants through the process of publishing peer-reviewed research results.